Prepper First Aid Kit: Complete Checklist & Guide

 A 2-week kit requires more frequent rotation of consumables than a standard 72-hour setup.
 Set quarterly calendar reminders rather than semi-annual ones, and tag every item with its open date so nothing slips through.

 Preparedness is competence, not panic.
 Every item in your prepper first aid kit exists to buy time, reduce suffering, and keep a manageable situation from becoming a fatal one.
-Here’s your action plan:
+Here’s what to do right now:

 - Inventory what you have today.
 Open every kit in your house and check expiration dates.
 You’ll probably be surprised by what’s expired or missing.